mimblewimble/grin/doc/contractideas.md

 3. I produce a transaction which sends these coins to Igno.
 With the excess I sign the hash e, leave the locktime blank, and do my part to sign.

-At this point Igno can either (a) complete the transaction, doing his part of the signature and revealing the preimage to the network, including me; or (b) do nothing, in which case I'll take the coin back after the lock time." - Andrew Polestra
+At this point Igno can either (a) complete the transaction, doing his part of the signature and revealing the preimage to the network, including me; or (b) do nothing, in which case I'll take the coin back after the lock time." - Andrew Poelstra
 - https://lists.launchpad.net/mimblewimble/msg00022.html

 - https://lists.launchpad.net/mimblewimble/msg00025.html